-The fiddleheads of the ostrich fern (Matteuccia struthiopteris) are the most popular for foraging, as they are the tastiest (and edible).
-You’ll find them in central and eastern U.S. and Canada near streams and moist, forested areas.
+As with most ferns, fiddleheads like shady, woodsy areas, near water.
+The edible fiddleheads of the ostrich fern (Matteuccia struthiopteris) can be found in central and eastern U.S. and Canada near streams and moist, forested areas.
 Many Native American tribes would traditionally harvest fiddleheads, and these days they are even commercially harvested in the spring.

 When Are Fiddleheads Harvested?

-Fiddleheads are harvested in the spring as they emerge from the fern crown.
-They must be picked before the fronds open in order to be edible.
+Fiddleheads are harvested as a vegetable in the early spring as they emerge from the fern crown.
+They must be picked before the fronds open in order to be edible and tasty.

 Each ostrich fern plant will produce several tops that turn into fronds.
-They are best harvested at about 2 to 6 inches tall when a portion of the tasty stem can be harvested, but while the fiddlehead is still tightly curled.
+They are best harvested as soon as they are a couple inches off of the ground while the fiddlehead is still tightly curled.
 Fiddleheads should only be harvested from healthy crowns that can sustain picking.
 It’s best to take only half the tops from each plant (at most) so that the ferns can continue growing.
 As with wild ramps, it’s important not to overharvest and deplete our natural resources!

 Have you ever eaten fiddleheads?
-Many readers say they taste like a cross between asparagus, baby spinach, and artichoke.
+Many readers say they are sweet like asparagus, snappy like a green bean, with a touch of broccoli stem.
+Others describe fiddleheads as a cross between asparagus, baby spinach, and artichoke.
 They have a grassy, spring-y flavor with a touch of nuttiness.
-Fiddleheads are a very healthy green tonic, packed with antioxidants, omega acids, iron, and fiber.
+You’ll have to judge for yourself, as it’s a unique taste!
+Fiddleheads are also a very healthy green tonic, packed with antioxidants, omega acids, iron, and fiber.

-Many people cook the young fiddleheads for an asparagus-like treat.
+Many people cook the young fiddleheads like they would asparagus.
 They need to be cooked thoroughly before eating.
 Although the Ostrich fern is not known to be toxic, it’s a safe precaution.

 Remove the husk, wash three times in cold water, and then either boil for 15 minutes or steam lightly in a steam basket for 10 to 12 minutes, just until tender crisp.

-Here are a couple more fiddlehead recipes from the Almanac archives:
+Here are a couple of fiddlehead recipes from the Almanac archives: